 Buildings and works

-The following buildings and works requirements apply to an application to construct a building or construct or carry out works.Building and floor heights
+The following buildings and works requirements apply to an application to construct a building or construct or carry out works.

+A permit may be granted to vary a discretionary requirement expressed with the term ‘should’.

+A permit cannot be granted to vary a requirement expressed with the term ‘must’.

+A permit cannot be amended (unless the amendment does not increase the extent of non-compliance) for buildings and works that do not meet a requirement expressed with the term ‘must’.

+Building and floor heights

 Development should not exceed the preferred maximum building heights specified in Map 1 to this schedule.